Pins

 let u1 = new ATtiny85_20S();

-Each Pin object has a powerInfo object that can be optionally passed when creating the Pin.
+Each Pin object has an optional powerInfo object that can be passed via the component.pin() config.
 It has the following properties:

 When pins have the object passed with data, typeCAD can check that the voltage levels and current draw are compatible with each other.